QualityInformationFramework/qif-validation-tools/README.md

 ## What's Here

 * [**Check QIF3plus Preview**](https://github.com/capvidia-usa/qif-validation-tools/tree/master/Check%20QIF3plus%20Preview) - a preview of some of the enhancements to the XLST checks in the "Check" directory of the QIF standard.
 This contains all the checks from QIF 3.0, plus many more checks.
+If you are looking for a detailed list of all the XSLT checks new and old, [click here](https://github.com/capvidia-usa/qif-validation-tools/blob/master/Check%20QIF3plus%20Preview/CheckDescriptions.md).
 * [**Schema Validation Tool**](https://github.com/capvidia-usa/qif-validation-tools/tree/master/Schema%20Validation%20Tool) - a simple tool to help you quickly validate your QIF instance files.
 * [**XSLT Check Tool**](https://github.com/capvidia-usa/qif-validation-tools/tree/master/XSLT%20Check%20Tool) - a simple tool to help you run the QIF XSLT checks on your instance files.